Fine tuning SMLs

 Copy

 We tokenize it.
-We eliminate columns that we don't need, but now we leave the text column
+We remove columns that we don't need, but now we keep the text column.

 dataset = dataset.map(tokenize_function, batched=True, remove_columns=['id', 'label_text'])